What is an Ansible Playbook?

 Playbook- 3 types

-• Host: The host section specifies the computers on which the playbook will be executed.
+The host section specifies the computers on which the playbook will be executed.
 This data is derived from the Ansible inventory file.
 As a result, the host section is a list of devices.

-• variable: The variable section is optional and provides any variables required by the script.
+The variable section is optional and provides any variables required by the script.
 If at all, it can be as huge or as little as needed.

-• Tasks: The task section describes the usage of Modules and identifies the tasks that the target machine must do.
+The task section describes the usage of Modules and identifies the tasks that the target machine must do.
 Every job is given a name, as well as a brief description of what it accomplishes, and is listed when the playbook is executed.

 How to use Ansible Playbooks?

-Ansible Playbooks can be used in two ways: through the command line interface (CLI) or through the Red Hat Ansible Automation Platform’s push-button deployments.
+Ansible Playbooks can be used in two ways: through the Command Line Interface(CLI) or through the Red Hat Ansible Automation Platform’s push-button deployments.

-• From the CLI: To launch Ansible Playbooks, just use the ansible-playbook command after installing the open source Ansible project or the Red Hat Ansible Automation Platform.
+• From the CLI: To launch Ansible Playbooks, just use the ansible-playbook command after installing the open-source Ansible project or the Red Hat Ansible Automation Platform.

-• From within the platform:The web-based user interface of the Red Hat Ansible Automation Platform offers push-button Ansible Playbook deployments that are utilised as part of bigger tasks (or job templates).
+• From within the platform: The web-based user interface of the Red Hat Ansible Automation Platform offers push-button Ansible Playbook deployments that are utilized as part of bigger tasks (or job templates).
 These deployments provide extra precautions that are especially beneficial to users who are new to IT automation or who may not have as much expertise working with the CLI.

-What are the Variables Of Ansible Playbooks?
+What are the Variables of Ansible Playbooks?

-Ansible utilizes variables to assist users in dealing with system variances, as no two systems are exactly the same.
+Ansible utilizes variables to assist users in dealing with system variances, as no two systems are the same.
 Variable names are made up of letters, digits, and underscores, but they must always start with a letter.
 Variables also never include blank spaces.

 Variables may be defined directly in playbooks by using the “vars:” command.
-Variables can be anything from proper nouns to ports to web servers, or even a specific command.
+Variables can be anything from proper nouns to ports to web servers or even a specific command.

 Variables are used to store values, and you may build practically any type of variable you require.
 There are variables for groups and hosts, inventory files, array variables, dictionary variables, and special variables.